noelkampus/data-visualization/README.md

 # Data Visualization

-This repository is to manage the code of the bits & atom III and data visualization course.
+This repository manages the code of the bits & atom III and data visualization course.